Call to Action Buttons - 5 Most Important Tips to Get More Clicks7 mins read

 Call to action is an interactive element that usually takes the form of a contrast button with text.
 Anyway, it can also be a classic text containing a link or an image.
 It is used on websites as well as in emails, advertisements, pop-ups, social networks and many other places where it is necessary to get users to take action.
 The abbreviation CTA is also commonly used.

 There is a simple rule.
-The better you know your target audience, the more successful you will be in designing an effective call to action button.
+The better you know your target audience, the more successful you will be in designing an effective call-to-action button.
+But in general, what are the best practices for successful CTA buttons that motivate users to take action?
+Let's dive into 5 tips with examples for amazing call-to-action buttons.

 Placing call to action buttons determines the success